gradle/gradle/design-docs/testing-toolkit.md

 ### Open issues

+* The "working space" is defined as temporary directory that is deleted eventually by the JVM.
+At the moment the user cannot set a custom "working directory" e.g. for debugging purposes.
+Should we potentially allow the user to set a Gradle user home directory via the `GradleRunner` API?
 * Looking at `DefaultGradleConnector#close()` it seems like it was introduced with Gradle 2.2.
 Later stories will allow executing a build with an older version.

 We'll support that scenario when we get to the corresponding story.